 Last week I had the privilege of attending the 10th annual FORCE conference in Orlando.
 FORCE (Facing Our Risk of Cancer Empowered) is an organization dedicated to helping individuals and families affected by hereditary breast, ovarian, and other cancers.
-Such as those who have a BRCA or other genetic mutation which greatly increases their risk of these cancers.
+Such as those who have a BRCA or other genetic mutation greatly increase their risk of these cancers.
 FORCE provides incredible support and information to those facing difficult decisions with having a BRCA or other mutation.
 FORCE is also on the leading edge of research into causes, treatments, and preventative measures for hereditary cancers.

 I met some amazing people and heard incredible stories.
 Women who were told they didn’t need to worry about having a BRCA mutation because they couldn’t get it from their fathers or they didn’t need to worry about breast cancer because they were “too young.”
 It is so unbelievable to me that these myths still exist in the medical community.
 We have come so far in the world of hereditary cancers, but there is still so far to go.

-Having DIEP flap reconstruction, I also wanted to show others that it isn’t the big scary monster of surgery that it seems when all is said and done, most importantly, with highly qualified and skilled surgeons.
+Having DIEP flap reconstruction, I also wanted to show others that it isn’t the big scary monster of surgery that seems when all is said and done, and most importantly, with highly qualified and skilled surgeons.
 Anyone who knows me knows that I am generally quite modest and shy, but my desire to help other women see the hope and reduce their fears far outweighed my nerves.
-It was a chance to pay it forward in a very big way and I am so thankful I did.
+It was a chance to pay it forward in a huge way, and I am so thankful I did.

 I am so grateful to Dr. Pankaj Tiwari and Dr. Ergun Kocak for sending me to the conference and their great commitment to their patients with hereditary cancer risk.
 One of the biggest fears as a woman facing mastectomy is how our breasts will look reconstructed.
 Having the ability to get amazing results takes away so much of the fear and anxiety.